If you are considering adopting a child, you are probably well aware of the amazing benefits of adoption.

 So single parents should be prepared to demonstrate that they have a strong support system in place, and that you have people you can turn to who can offer assistance when needed.

-Close friends and family like your grandparents, aunts, uncles and cousins could therefore have a strong role to play in assisting you with anything from unexpected childcare support while you’re at work, to caring for your adopted child when you are ill.
+Close friends and family like your grandparents, aunts, uncles and cousins could therefore have a strong role to play in assisting you with anything from unexpected childcare support while you’re at work, to caring for your child when you are ill.

 2. Financial Stability